SushiTee/docker-registry-token-auth-service/README.md

 * generate JWT tokens for the Docker registry
 * restrict access to the registry to authenticated users
 * select whether a user can push or pull images by a simple json configuration file (_config/users.json_)
-* whitelist/blacklist repositories for public access by a simple json configuration file (_config/repositories.json_)
+* whitelist/blacklist repositories for public access (pull access only) by a simple json configuration file (_config/repositories.json_)

 # Configuration